ggonnella/prenacs/README.md

 ## Related libraries

-ProvBatch has been developed as part of an ecosystem of Python libraries,
+Prenacs has been developed as part of an ecosystem of Python libraries,
 including:
 - _multiplug_, which implements the infrastructure for the plugin system
 - _attrtables_, which implements the infrastructure for the storage of